11 Essential Careless Driving Ontario Facts

 Schedule Your Complimentary Consultation Today

 Don’t navigate the complexities of the legal system alone.
-Reach out now for a free consultation with one of our skilled lawyers, and let us help you understand your rights and options.
+Reach out now for a free consultation with one of our skilled paralegals, and let us help you understand your rights and options.

 Hello, I am charged with under the highway traffic act 130(3) and the opp have summoned me with the charge of careless driving causing death and bodily harm.
 I am looking for a good and promising legal adviser who could help me clear my record.